jperram92/liveblocks-convex-miro-clone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Miro Board Clone

+## Architecture
+- Next.js for frontend
+- Convex for backend
+- Liveblocks for real-time collaboration
+- Clerk for authentication

+## Development
+Detailed setup instructions, architecture decisions, and contribution guidelines.

+## Testing
+Instructions for running tests and test coverage reports.

+## Deployment
+Step-by-step deployment guide for various environments.

+## Performance Optimization
+Guidelines for maintaining performance as the app scales.